nukesz/nukesz.github.io/content/post/dockerize-spring-boot.md

 ./gradlew bootBuildImage
 ```

-The task will look at your files, configurations and create a docker image based on the result of the analyses.
-It's output is really user friendly and show all the parameters that it used for building the image.
+The task will look and analyze your files, configurations and create a docker image based on it.
+The task's output is really user friendly and show all the parameters that it used for building the image.

 ```bash
 > Task :bootBuildImage